-A quarter of a million people in Britain are in long-term hospital care.
-Once admitted to hospital, they seem to slide helplessly into apathy.
+Over 150 000 people in Britain are in long-term hospital care.
+Once admitted to hospital, many seem to slide helplessly into apathy.
 Almost all suffer a marked loss of former independence and are cut off from old friends and old interests, and from the small, sweet pleasures of ordinary life.